fernando-duarte/X17A5/README.md

 ## 4	Running Code

 Our code file runs linearly in a SageMaker or EC2 instance via batch on AWS.
 We allow for the user to provide specifications prior to runnign the code base, but enable defaults in the event the user is not pariticular.
 We assume that you are able to `clone` this repository to a local instance on AWS, either the EC2 or SageMaker, and will not discuss operations centered around this action.
+If running the code for all broker_dealers it is necessary to do so on an EC2 instance as Sagemaker jobs are limited in time (approximately 30 hours before the code crashes).
+See EC2 specificity below.

 1. Open the GLOBAL.py file, this stores all global variables under the `GlobVars` class.
 We will selectively modify these to match the corresponding folders on our s3 where we would like for our data files to be stored.